metaDAOproject/JTD-docs/docs/mechanics/futarchy.md

 higher in the 'fire CEO' market, fire the CEO and revert all trades in the 'retain CEO market.'

+In essence, you allow the market to speculate on what the value of the company *would be* if the company did something, in this case fire the CEO, and then only do that thing if the market speculates that it would be good.

 ## Benefits

-In general, rational decisions are made by (1) aggregating all of the available information on the options and (2) selecting the best one.
-There's a large body of evidence that markets are better information-aggregators than other options, such as the obtaining the consensus of experts.
+Compared to the other ways of making decisions, markets have a number of benefits.
+To understand these, we can look at both the theory and the empirical evidence.

-### Theoretical evidence
+### Theoretical reasons why markets are superior

-> "In an efficient capital market, asset prices reflect all relevant information
+> *In an efficient capital market, asset prices reflect all relevant information
-> and thus provide the best prediction of future events given the current information."\
+> and thus provide the best prediction of future events given the current information.*\
 > Paul Rhode and Koleman Strumpf, [Historical Presidential Betting Markets](https://users.wfu.edu/strumpks/papers/JEP_2004.pdf)

 Markets are good for a number of theoretical reasons.

 For one, market participants are strongly incentivized to correct mispricings.
-For example, if 'Donald Trump win' shares are trading at 32 cents in a prediction market but he actually has a 50% chance of winning the election, market participants are strongly incentivized to buy up shares until they are priced at 50 cents.
+Consider, for example, election prediction markets.[^3] If Donald Trump has a 50% chance of winning but you can buy his shares at 32 cents on the dollar, you are incentivized to buy shares until the market price reaches 50 cents on the dollar.
+Conversely, if shares are trading at 65 cents on the dollar you are incentivized to either sell existing shares or sell short shares until the market price reaches 50 cents on the dollar.

 The downstream effect of this is that markets are hard to manipulate.
-Even deep-pocketed individuals will have trouble moving a market because doing so will open up opportunities to correct the mispricings.
+Even deep-pocketed individuals will have trouble moving a market because doing so will open up profitable opportunities for other participants to correct these mispricings.

 Markets also give more power over time to those who are better predictors.
 People who achieve high returns both naturally increase their capital and increase their ability to raise capital from outside investors.

-Finally, markets incentivize participants to do their research.

-### Empirical evidence
+### The evidence

-Theory aside, markets have repeatedly demonstrated themselves to be superior than alternatives in practice.
+In practice, markets have repeatedly demonstrated them as superior instruments of aggregating information.
 Examples include:
 - Prediction markets outperform professional pollsters in predicting elections.
 - Commodities futures markets outperform government forecasts